 (This article was first published on 30 January 2018.
 It has been reposted from The Quint’s archives to mark the death anniversary of Amrita Sher-Gil.)

 Museums can be confusing spaces.
-Suddenly, you find yourself in the minds of several artists, perhaps witnessing their dreams or their nightmares or simply scenes from another time.
+Suddenly, you find yourself in the minds of several artists, witnessing their dreams, their nightmares or simply scenes from another time.

 The Amrita you meet at the museum is all of those things and more.

 To me, Sher-Gil spoke as a young woman — she died at the age of 28, leaving behind a large collection of works — who was encountering and exploring her divided world.

 Paintings from Teenage Years: Amrita’s Budapest

 According to a popular anecdote, as a child, Amrita was expelled from her convent school because she had declared herself an atheist.

 Growing up in Budapest, Hungary, Amrita began to draw and paint at a young age, receiving formal art lessons at 8 years of age.
 Her art from the early 1920s — when she was a pre-teen — is collected in an exhibition titled Amrita Sher-Gil: Portraits and Reveries.